Instagram’s redesign has a dark side

 Shift to shopping

-Research, including my own, shows that people use Instagram to record their big and mundane moments, find community, exchange social support, express identities and keep in touch with friends.
+Research, including my own, shows that people use Instagram to record their big and mundane moments, find community, exchange social support, express identities and keep in touch with friends.,

 In 2017, colleagues and I showed how ad hoc communities form around the tag #depression on the platform, and how much of the discourse is to make sense of the experience of depression, record it, share it with others, and exchange support with other people dealing with depression.
 I argued that it is important for the platform to recognize the value users find in these communities and support them, rather than ban or nudge them to go elsewhere, when they come to the platform to express themselves and build solidarity.

-The notification button, represented as a heart icon, brings up a screen that indicates the interactions people have had with your Instagram presence – for example, who has liked your posts and comments.
+The notification button, represented as a heart icon, brings up a screen that indicates the interactions people have had with your Instagram presence–for example, who has liked your posts and comments.
 It’s likely that the notification button was the most frequently clicked tab.
 When people interact with technology, they form habits.
 I am probably not the only one clicking the new Shop tab when I mean to click the notification button.
 It’s possible that the company did this simply to ensure that Instagram users encounter the new feature, but there are other ways to accomplish that.

 By choosing to make the Shop tab central to its platform, Instagram is sending its users a message: This platform is a business, and interactions on this platform are going to be commodified.